vt887/harryfan-reader/README.md

 1. Launch TxtViewer
 2. Click "Open File" or use Cmd+O to select a text file
-3. The application will automatically detect CP866 encoding for Russian text
+3. The application will automatically detect CP866 encoding for Cyrillic text
 4. Use the bottom menu bar or keyboard shortcuts for navigation
 5. Access settings via the menu bar or Cmd+, to customize the appearance
 6. Use "9Wrap" button or settings to toggle word wrap functionality